pallene-lang/pallene/doc/manual.md

 Pallene also has a `string` type, for Lua strings.
 The syntax for string literals is the same as in Lua.

-At the moment, the only supported operations for Pallene strings is concatenation with the `..` operator and printing strings to stdout with `io_write`.
+Currently, the only supported operations for Pallene strings are concatenation with the `..` operator and printing strings to stdout with `io_write`.

 ### Arrays

-Array types in Pallene have the form `{ t }`, where `t` is any Pallene type (including other array types, so `{ { integer } }` is the type for an array of arrays of integers, for example.
+Array types in Pallene are written `{ t }`, where `t` is any Pallene type.
+For example, `{ { integer } }` is the type for an array of arrays of integers.

 Pallene arrays are implemented as Lua tables, and Pallene also uses the same syntax for array creation: